Jeff Bagwell to be enshrined in Baseball Hall of Fame

 Turned out, the Astros would be his destiny and Houston would become his home.

 Bagwell was named the 1991 NL Rookie of the Year in a landslide vote.

-He was making $109,000, the league minimum.
+"I thought I was gonna be in Triple A too and I just thank the management of the Astros for giving me a chance to play first base," the humble rookie said.
+"It's just one of those things where I got a lucky break and I guess I took advantage of it and I couldn't be more happy."

-As the 1994 NL MVP and Gold Glove winner, the Astros were forced to raise Bagwell's pay to $2.4 million, still peanuts by today's standards.
+As the 1994 NL MVP and Gold Glove winner, the Astros were forced to raise Bagwell's pay to $2.4 million -- still peanuts by today's standards.
 But mom was impressed.

 "Never in my lifetime would I have thought that he would make that much money," Jan Bagwell told the Times.
 "This can't be my son.
 Two point four million!
 It staggers my imagination."